AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 Each time you modify your Haskell code you'll need to re-compile from the command line before re-building in Xcode.
 It is possible to automate this in Xcode if you wish.

+### 12. Next steps

+Take a look at [ https://github.com/ghc-ios/](https://github.com/ghc-ios/) for patched versions of Hackage packages and other useful things.
+Ask us if you want to join the ghc-ios project on GitHub.

 ## Loose ends